Ocean Birds and Sea Critters Photo Workshop

 Fitness: Participants should be able-bodied enough to move about safely while aboard the boat, including during seas that can be windy, choppy and rough.
 Participants are expected to be in reasonably good shape such that they have at least average arm/leg strength and decent balance for when seas rock the boat so one can keep their feet planted on deck.
 If you have questions about the fitness expected, please be in touch.
 Pelagic trips are not suitable for everyone.

 Timing: We start the workshop in the evening and travel out to sea arriving at the best photo spots in the very early morning.
-We'll send the entire morning and some of the afternoon captureing seldom seen birds and sea critters.
+We'll spend the entire morning and some of the afternoon capturing seldom seen birds and sea critters.

 Questions can be directed to Marie Joabar at info@capitalphotographycenter.com.